odyssy-automaton/od-io-v2/src/pages/work-items/2018-12-11-our-first-work-item.md

 templateKey: work-item
 title: Our first work item has been edited
 date: 2018-12-11T16:56:56.310Z
-description: This is the description
+description: This is the description.
 tags:
   - ux
   - ui